HINKOKO/shell/io_redirections_and_filters/README.md

 Script 20 removes all c and C letters from input
 Task 21 reverse esreveR the input
-Script 22 displays all users and their home directories, sorted by users
+Script 22 displays all users and their home directories, sorted by users Script 23 finds all empty files and directories in current and all subdir